Why is the deal happening?

 This expanded scale could have important consumer implications.
 Right now, the whole wireless industry is racing to deploy a next-generation data technology called 5G.
 Expect to hear a lot about 5G in the coming weeks as this deal moves forward.

-How could the deal affect consumer prices?
+How could the proposed deal affect consumer prices?

 It's too soon to tell.
 T-Mobile chief executive John Legere said Sunday that the merger will lead to lower prices for Sprint and T-Mobile customers.
 He claimed that even customers of other providers, such as AT&T, Verizon and Comcast, could see price cuts as those companies respond to the business moves of the new company.